Umuzi-org/ACN-syllabus/content/environment-setup/python-on-computer/_index.md

 ---
+_db_id: 630
+content_type: topic
+ready: true
 title: Getting set up to write Python on your computer
-ready: true
 ---

 ## Install the correct version of Python